 Indexed in: Google Scholar, DOAJ, CrossRef, CLOCKSS

-Water and Built Environment welcomes submissions of the following article types: Book Review, Brief Research Report, Code, Conceptual Analysis, Correction, Data Report, Editorial, Empirical Study, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Protocols, Research Snapshot, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Water and Built Environment welcomes submissions of the following article types: Book Review, Brief Research Report, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Water and Built Environment, where they are peer-reviewed by the Associate and Review Editors of the specialty section.